uwsampa/accept/docs/index.md

 #### make setup

-Inside this directory (the repository containing this README file), type `make setup`.
+Inside this directory (the repository containing this README.md file), type `make setup`.
 This will do several things:

 * Download and extract the [LLVM][llvm-dl] source.
 * Build LLVM and our modified Clang frontend using CMake and Ninja.
 (This can take a long time.)
 The programs and libraries are installed into the `build/built/` subdirectory.